 The Town is insured for general liability; however, Chapter 258 of the Massachusetts General Laws limits the Town's liability to a maximum of \$100,000 per claim in all matters except in actions relating to federal civil rights, eminent domain and breach of contract.
 Such claims are charged to the general fund.
-There were no such claims in 2023.

 TOWN OF MEDFIELD, MASSACHUSETTS

 NOTES TO BASIC FINANCIAL STATEMENTS

-JUNE 30, 2023
+JUNE 30, 2024